Gold medal: Military origins

 Before the establishment of standard military awards, e.g., the Medal of Honor, it was common practice to have a medal specially created to provide national recognition for a significant military or naval victory or accomplishment.
 In the United States, Congress would enact a resolution asking the President to reward those responsible.
-The commanding officer would receive a gold medal and his officers silver medals.
+The commanding officer would receive a gold medal and his officers would get silver medals.

 Competition medals

 Medals have historically been given as prizes in various types of competitive activities, especially athletics.

 Traditionally, medals are made of the following metals: